 In India, SELF was involved in an emergency water purification project for Tsunami survivors.
 This solar-driven project also proves that at the most basic level, solar power can be harnessed to provide clean water for people without basic utilities.

 Food security is a critical issue in terms of stability and socio-economic development across the developing world.
 In November 2007, SELF partnered with Association pour le Developpement Economique Social et Culturel de Kalalé (ADESCA) to launch a remarkable pilot project, installing an innovative solar-powered drip irrigation system to pump water for food crops.
 SELF engineers developed a 2.1kW solar electric power supply that provides 100% of the energy for the pumps.
 SELF secured seed funding for the project by emerging as a winner in the 2006 Global Development Marketplace competition, sponsored by the World Bank.

 Since 2006, SELF has been working in concert with Partners In Health (PIH) to provide solar power to their hospitals in Rwanda, Lesotho, and most recently, in Haiti.

-In response to the devastating earthquake that struck Port-au-Prince on January 12, 2010, SELF is accelerating its commitment to power health clinics in Haiti with Partners In Health (PIH).
-We have already provided solar electricity to the clinic in Boucan Carré, Hince, and Cerca La Source, and will now speed the process of solar electrifying all 10 PIH sites in Haiti.
+In response to the devastating earthquake that struck Port-au-Prince on January 12, 2010, SELF is accelerating its commitment to power health clinics in Haiti with PIH.
+We have already provided solar electricity to the clinic in Boucan Carré, Hinche, and Cerca La Source, and will now speed the process of solar electrifying all 10 PIH sites in Haiti.

 Level Four: Education